thatsus/laravel-better-bind/README.md

 # laravel-better-bind
 A better bind feature for automated tests in Laravel/Lumen 5+.

-# Why BetterBind is better
+# Why Better Bind is better

 1. It's less verbose than Laravel's built-in option.
 2. It protects you against missing constructor parameters.